Climate Shabbat

 Part 1.
 Community

-Climate Shabbat was embraced by the Australian Jewish community with strong engagement, attendance and enthusiasm - a testament to the passion and commitment we share towards social and environmental causes.
+Climate Shabbat is embraced by the Australian Jewish community with strong engagement, attendance and enthusiasm - a testament to the passion and commitment we share towards social and environmental causes.

-In partnering with synagogues, minyanim, and community organisations, JCN orchestrated:
+In partnering with synagogues, minyanim, and community organisations, JCN orchestrated in 2023-2024:

-These talks formed the centerpiece of the Climate Shabbat’s celebration within the community: connecting Jewish climate experts with diverse audiences.
+These talks formed the centrepiece of the Climate Shabbat’s celebration within the community: connecting Jewish climate experts with diverse audiences.

 Events took place across the complete religious spectrum, from Orthodox to Conservative, Reform to Humanistic.